calblueprint/peoplepower-web/README.md

 ```
 AIRTABLE_BASE_ID=appFaOwKhMXrRIQIp
-AIRTABLE_EMAIL={YOUR EMAIL HERE}
-AIRTABLE_PASSWORD={YOUR PASSWORD HERE}
 ```

-The airtable email and password are what you log into airtable with.
-This info is used for our automatic airtable API scraper.
+~~The airtable email and password are what you log into airtable with.
+This info is used for our automatic airtable API scraper.~~

 (More info about the schema generator found [here](https://github.com/aivantg/airtable-schema-generator))